C. C. Miller: Early life

 With such sacrifice, hard work, and dedication to become a physician, one assumes Miller would have easily made a career of medicine.
 Unfortunately, his disposition did not allow him to follow through with a practice.
 As a physician, Miller suffered greatly from stress.
 He wrote that he worried constantly that he would misdiagnose a patient and prescribe an incorrect medicine.
 “It did not take more than a year for me to find out that I had not a sufficient stock of health myself to take care of that of others, especially as I was morbidly anxious lest some lack of judgment on my part should prove a serious matter with some one under my care.
 So with much regret I gave up my chosen profession.”

-Soon Miller was married, was teaching voice and instrumental music, and had become principal of a public school.
-He needed something extra to stimulate his vast intellect, to allow a bit of challenge, and to improve his health with “robust work and fresh air.”
-A swarm stumbled onto his porch.
-He became a beekeeper.
+Soon after, Miller married, taught voice and instrumental music, and became the principal of a public school.
+Later, he became decided to pursue a career in beekeeping when a bee swarm stumbled onto his porch.